Probing Quantum States over Spacetime Through Interferometry

-A natural follow-up question is whether time-reversal symmetry leads to a loss of information accessible through causally neutral measurements.
-It is tempting to conclude so because $\cE \star_{FP}\rho$ is the Hermitian part of $\cE \star_L \rho$.
-Remarkably, for factorizable cases, we demonstrate that the two QSOTs contain the same amount of information. \begin{prop} $\cE_1 \star_{FP} \rho_1 = \cE_2 \star_{FP} \rho_2$ if and only if $\cE_1 \star_L \rho_1 = \cE_2 \star_L \rho_2$ for any states $\rho_1$ and $\rho_2$ on $A$ and channels $\cE_1$ and $\cE_2$ from $A$ to $B$. \end{prop} The proof depends on the Hermitian-preserving property of quantum channels and is given in Supplemental Material.
-Would Proposition \ref{prop:FP=L} hold for non-factorizable QSOTs?
-We answer the question negatively with an example given in Example \ref{ex:LtoPF} of End Matter.
-(See FIG. \ref{fig:examples} (b).)
+It is tempting to conclude that time-reversal symmetry leads to a loss of information accessible through causally agnostic measurements because $\cE \star_{FP}\rho$ is the Hermitian part of $\cE \star_L \rho$ and typically one cannot fully reconstruct an operator from its Hermitian part.
+We demonstrate that, surprisingly, they are informationally equivalent in the sense that one can recover one from the other for factorizable cases. \begin{prop} $\cE_1 \star_{FP} \rho_1 = \cE_2 \star_{FP} \rho_2$ if and only if $\cE_1 \star_L \rho_1 = \cE_2 \star_L \rho_2$ for any states $\rho_1$ and $\rho_2$ on $A$ and channels $\cE_1$ and $\cE_2$ from $A$ to $B$. \end{prop} Proof and explicit methods of recovering one expression from the other are given in Sec. \ref{SM:ProPro1} of \cite{SM}.
+Remarkably, Proposition \ref{prop:FP=L} does not hold for non-factorizable QSOTs with an example given in Example \ref{ex:LtoPF} of End Matter.
+(See Fig.~\ref{fig:examples} (b).)
 It implies that one may not be able to access some information in a non-Markovian quantum dynamics without access to a temporal reference frame, i.e., a clock.
-It motivates the rigorous treatment of temporal correlation in terms of quantum states over spacetime of the next section.

-\textit{Synchronization as a resource---} Bipartite quantum correlations can be classified according to whether they are compatible with spatial resources, temporal resources, or a combination of both, with possible overlaps between the classes~\cite{song2024causal}.
-Definition~\ref{def:SOST} extends this analysis to arbitrary spacetime regions, enabling the study of correlations beyond the bipartite case and revealing a new form of genuine multipartite spatiotemporal correlation that arises under time‑reversal symmetry, which we call \emph{synchronization}.
-Even in the absence of an objective global past or future, the temporal orientations of two parallel processes can become correlated.
-Although the conventional channel formalism struggles to express synchronization, it emerges naturally in the QSOT framework.
-A QSOT product $\star$ expresses a correlation coming from synchronization between two systems $X$ and $Y$ if

-The left-hand side represents the synchronized time evolutions of $X$ and $Y$ without interaction between them, while the right-hand side represents complete independence between the dynamics of $X$ and $Y$.
-Especially, $\rho_X$ and $\sigma_Y$ need not exist simultaneously in the latter, unlike the former.
-As \eqref{eqn:clockcorr} suggests, synchronization is a quantum correlation between two or more dynamics, and a dynamics is represented by a multipartite QSOT over multiple times.

-It is notable that the equality in \eqref{eqn:clockcorr} was required as a desirable property named \textit{tensoriality} for QSOT products (or more precisely, for the associated quantum retrodiction map) previously~\cite{parzygnat2023axioms}.
-While it is natural for certain QSOT products for which the time-reversal symmetry is already broken, e.g., $\star_L$, so that synchronization is granted, again, on the fundamental level, quantum theory is symmetric under time reversal.
-Surprisingly, synchronization could be a very useful resource as we demonstrate below, since one can use a dynamics synchronized with other dynamics as a `\textit{compass}' of time, a device more fundamental than a clock, that only indicates the direction of time’s flow rather than telling the exact current time.